 Visit Nagoya’s Museums and Attractions for Free

-These include places like Nagoya Castle, Higashiyama Zoo and Botanical Gardens, Tokugawa-en Garden, Shirotori Garden, and more.
+Many of the popular attractions and museums in Nagoya will offer free admission during this weekend.
+This includes places like Nagoya Castle, Higashiyama Zoo and Botanical Gardens, Tokugawa-en Garden, Shirotori Garden, and more.

-For the first time in four years, this year’s festival will feature the full collection of activities, events, and city-designated cultural property floats and the Children’s Mikoshi Parade.
+This year’s festival will feature the full collection of activities, events, and city-designated cultural property floats and the Children’s Mikoshi Parade.

 For the latest information please visit the official website.